How schools can keep communicating in the face of COVID-19

 Don’t forget your staff

-It’s likely that some of your staff members will have to self-isolate over the coming days.
-It’s vital to keep them informed, engaged and up to date with the latest school news.
+It’s vital to keep your staff informed, engaged and up to date with the latest school news.
 PS Connect automatically syncs staff contact data from your MIS so you can easily send them regular updates and keep them in the loop.

 You can even manage manage permissions so that teachers can only see certain groups of students – here’s how it works: